Some exciting personal news: I’ve graduated from The Cooper Union and I’m joining Point72 Asset Management as a data scientist/research analyst!

 What is learning using privileged information (LUPI), how do I do it, and why should I care?
 A brief introduction to LUPI and SVM+.

 Everything that you wanted to know (and more!) about linear discriminant analysis (LDA) — how it works, why it works, and how to use it.

 I interned at Quantopian this summer, where I contributed some exciting stuff to their open-source portfolio analytics engine, pyfolio.
 Check it out!

-This is the first post of what will (hopefully) be a cool blog.
+This is the first post of what will (hopefully) be a cool and interesting blog.
 Hope you like it!